jvhagey/Tutorials/pages/mydoc/mydoc_containers.md

 | Zero configuration in SCBS environment |  | X |
 | Needs elevated privileges to run | X |  |

-Docker needs root access to run in SCBS environment - this leads to security issues.
+Docker needs root access to run - this leads to security issues.

 In summary Singlularity is: